United States men's national goalball team: 2003 Quebec City

 The team competed in the 2003 IBSA World Games from Friday 1 to Sunday 10 August 2011, in Quebec City, Canada.
 Ten teams competed.

 USA came second to Spain who took the gold medal.

 2011 Antalya

 The team competed in the 2011 IBSA World Games from 1 to 10 April 2011, in Antalya, Turkey, organised by the Turkish Blind Sports Federation.
 There were fifteen men's and fourteen women's teams.
 They placed second in Group B, and were seventh in the final standings.

 Regional championships

 The team competes in the IBSA America goalball region.
 The winner of the championships usually qualifies for a berth at the World Championships or the Paralympic Games.

 2005 São Paulo

 The team competed at the 2005 IBSA Goalball Americas Regional Championships which were part of the Fourth IBSA Pan-American Games, the competition being from Monday 5 September 2005 to Friday 9 September 2005, in São Paulo, Brazil.
 There were five men's teams: Argentina, Brazil, Canada, Mexico, and USA.

-The team finished second to Canada.
+The team finished first ahead of Brazil.